Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 18, 2022
+June 19, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-127:
+New in this latest version release-128:

 1.)
-Performance optimizations for the new collider fix.
+A bug was locking colliders in state on the mainbody.
+Normally this is harmless, but mods that like to change collider states (RSS/RP1 has one such thing) may not like this.
+It's now fixed.

+2.)
+DisableFarAwayColliders is now false by default until we can better test it.
+Turn it on if and only if you really need the sinking body fix, and are willing to deal with potential bugs.

 Known Bugs: